Kingxukai/linux/Documentation/cpu-freq/cpufreq-stats.rst

 statistics which includes time_in_state, total_trans and trans_table.

-Once this option is enabled and your CPU supports cpufrequency, you will be able to see the CPU frequency statistics in /sysfs.
+Once this option is enabled and your CPU supports cpufrequency, you will be able to see the woke CPU frequency statistics in /sysfs.